surfstudio/SurfGen/TEMPLATES.md

 let typeNames: [String] // List of model names or plain type names, which can be in content body.
-Has multiple elements only in case of 'oneOf' group in content body description let isTypeArray: Bool // True if type is array of some type let isTypeObject: Bool // True if type is a ref to model or array with ref to model let key: String // Contains http status code or `default` string.
-It's a key from response definition in OpenAPI
+Has multiple elements only in case of 'oneOf' group in content body description let isTypeArray: Bool // True if type is array of some type let isTypeObject: Bool // True if type is a ref to model or array with ref to model
 ```